valensag/Azure_AI_Solution/Lab4-Log_Chat/02-Logging_Chat.md

 1. Click **Containers**, then open the **ChatLog** container

-1. Select the chat log file, it should start with **emulator...**, then select **Edit blob**.
+1. Select the chat log file, it should start with **emulator...**, then select **Edit**.
 What do you see in the files?
 What don't you see that you were expecting/hoping to see?

 You should see something similar to this: